KrystalCoding/always-away/README.md

 ### <span id="agile"></span>Agile Methodology:
 The principles of agile methodology were implemented during the project.
-By assigning user stories to issues and utilizing the GitHub Kanban board, the necessary project goals could be easliy prioritized.
-Labels were used to fine tune the priority of each user story.
+By assigning user stories to Epics and Milestones, utilizing GitHub's Kanban board, the necessary project goals could be easliy prioritized.

-## <span id="user-stories"></span>User Stories
+## <span id="user-stories"></span>User Story Epics
-## Epics

 1. **User Account Management**
 - [X] I can register an account so that I can comment and like.